jesperancinha/2Bornot2be/ocp11/ocp11-mastery-3/mastery-3-1/Readme.md

 6. I know its difficult but that's the point 😊
 Your goal is to guess how many iterations will the atomic number count These are your randomized shelves:
-Shelf 1 -> [Manon, Manon]
-Shelf 2 -> [Luek, Parels voor de zwijnen, Luek, De lachende derde] Shelf 3 -> [Manon, Manon, Parels voor de zwijnen, Parels voor de zwijnen, Manon, Luek, “Ja, Natúúrlijk!”, De Machine, X - Viering van het super decennium, De lachende derde]
+Shelf 1 -> [Parels voor de zwijnen, De lachende derde] Shelf 2 -> [X - Viering van het super decennium, Anders (Different), Manon, Anders (Different)] Shelf 3 -> [Anders (Different), Luek, De lachende derde, X - Viering van het super decennium, Manon, De lachende derde, Parels voor de zwijnen, “Ja, Natúúrlijk!”, Manon, X - Viering van het super decennium]
 Please guess how many repetitions will this method find -> 4
 You failed this time, but try again.
 8 repetitions were found.
 Your participation awards you with a medal of courage! 🎖